jayvatti/MLNotebookArchives/README.md

     - Description: Straight lines are too mainstream!
 This notebook explores Polynomial Regression using Sci-kit Learn.

 5. [`binaryLogisticRegression.ipynb`](binaryLogisticRegression.ipynb)
     - Description: Flirting with classification, this notebook delves into Binary Logistic Regression using Logistic Loss and Sigmoid Functions.
+    - Updated: Now includes a visualization of the sigmoid function and classification boundary, helping to understand how well the model separates classes.
+Classifying has never been so visually appealing!

 6. [`regularizedLinearRegression.ipynb`](regularizedLinearRegression.ipynb)
     - Description: